opencord/voltha-docs/overview/contributing/jira_tickets.rst

     - Note: Jenkins job logs will age out and disappear over time.
     - To prevent this view the job history panel in jenkins UI

+      - `View a jenkins job page <https://jenkins.opencord.org/view/vip/job/verify_bbsim_unit-test>`_
-      - Two links are available in history, colored icon on the left and #job on the right.
+      - Two links are available in history (lower left corner), colored icon on the left and #job on the right.
       - Click the #job link to view job.
       - Top right corner will contain a clickable button "Keep this build forever".
-      - Just remember to clear this attribute after the jira ticket is closed.
+      - At some point in the future after a ticket has been resolved remember to revisit the job log and unfreeze it (click button:
+        Do not keep this build forever)

 - Assign field ``Fix Version/s:`` VOLTHA-X.Y